 No operational design, however, is immutable.
 As Clausewitz has written, "Friction is the only concept that more or less corresponds to the factors that distinguish real war from war on paper."
 (Clausewitz, On War, Book I, Chapter 7) As we have read, real war consists of often hard-to-explain events and decisions.
-Consider the Battle of Leyte Gulf-specifically, the Japanese SHO-
+Consider the Battle of Leyte Gulf-specifically, Japan's SHO-1

-1 Plan, which on paper, should never have had a chance; the Americans were too strong, the plan too brittle.
+Plan.
+On paper it should never have had a chance; the Americans were too strong, the plan too brittle.
 Operation KING II's scheme, on paper, was relatively simple and should have gone like clockwork.
 Yet the Japanese almost succeeded; why?
 This session uses the elements of operational design to more holistically understand the outcomes of these opposing designs.